The Fury (Farris novel): Plot summary

 Meanwhile, Robin has been growing terribly powerful but increasingly unstable and paranoid during the years he has been under the manipulations of Childermass’ organization.
 Gillian has become aware of this dark turn as her "visits" with Robin have become abusive.
-After a demonstration of Robin’s powers, other government agencies recognize the threat represented by Robin and by Childermass’ lust for power.
-When Peter contacts a friend for help in reaching his son, he is programmed by Childermass’ enemies to kill Robin.
+After a demonstration of Robin's powers, other government agencies recognize the threat represented by Robin and by Childermass' lust for power.
+When Peter contacts a friend for help in reaching his son, he is programmed by Childermass' enemies to kill Robin.

 Gillian's parents unwittingly surrender her to Childermass.
-She is rescued by Peter's girlfriend Hester, who has infiltrated Childermass' organization.
+She is rescued by Peter's girlfriend Hester, who works for Childermass' organization.
 Hester is killed but Peter takes Gillian to safety.
 Gillian reveals her bond with Robin, and that she can use it to find him.
 The pair are captured by Childermass and brought to the facility where Robin is held.
 Robin has a psychotic break, brutally murdering the doctor who had been sexually manipulating and grooming him for Childermass.
 Peter and Robin briefly escape and are reunited on the roof of the facility.
 In a moment of clarity, Robin calls to Peter, triggering his father’s programming.
 Peter drops Robin from the roof to his death and is subsequently shot and killed by an enraged Childermass.

 Childermass intends to simply start over with Gillian, but she has witnessed enough to realize his depravity.
 Gillian ambushes him in the bath, where she forces him under the water and uses her powers to kill him.
 In the aftermath, Gillian resolves to gain control over her abilities as she waits for her parents and the authorities to find her.